ephios-dev/ephios/docs/user/events/blocks.rst

 Preconfigured shift structures
 ==============================

-When configuring a shift, you can choose to use a preconfigured shift structure (see :doc:`user/events/signup`).
+When configuring a shift, you can choose to use a preconfigured shift structure (see :doc:`signup`).
 The blocks can be configured in the editor, which can be reached from the shift edit view.

 Adding blocks